 - a.
 Aging Airplane Safety Rule Requirements.
-The Aging Airplane Safety Rule requires that after their 14th year in service (the calendar time elapsed since the FAA issued an airplane its first U.S. or first foreign airworthiness certificate), certain airplanes must undergo inspections and records reviews by the Administrator.
+The Aging Airplane Safety Rule requires that, after their 14th year in service (the calendar time elapsed since the FAA issued an airplane its first U.S. or first foreign airworthiness certificate), certain airplanes must undergo inspections and records reviews by the Administrator.
 This action ensures the maintenance of the airplanes' age-sensitive parts and components has been adequate and timely.
-These airplanes include all those operated under part 121, all U.S.-registered multiengine airplanes operated under part 129, and all multiengine airplanes used in scheduled operations under part 135.
+These airplanes include all those operated under part 121, all U.S.-registered, multiengine airplanes operated under part 129, and all multiengine airplanes used in scheduled operations under part 135.
 To ensure the maintenance is adequate and timely, the FAA will conduct structural spot inspections and review applicable airplane records.
 To satisfy the intent of the rule, the FAA will sample the tasks and records for each airplane, and perform continued surveillance of an air carrier's maintenance program. - b.
 Airplanes and Operations Affected.
-To determine which airplanes must undergo inspections and records reviews which the Aging Airplane Safety Rule requires, an affected operator should use Figure 1, Decision Logic-Applicability of Inspections and Records Review.
-If an air carrier operates an airplane under part 121, then § 121.1105 applies.
+To determine which airplanes must undergo inspections and records reviews which the Aging Airplane Safety Rule requires, an affected operator should see Figure 1, Decision Logic-Applicability of Inspections and Records Review.
+If an air carrier operates an airplane under part 121, then part 121, § 121.1105 applies.
 Multiengine airplanes operated under part 129 and smaller multiengine airplanes operated under part 135 may also be subject to the Aging Airplane Safety Rule.
-If the airplanes are U.S.-registered and operate under part 129, then § 129.105 applies.
-Multiengine airplanes with nine or fewer seats in scheduled operations under part 135 must comply with § 135.422.
+If the airplanes are U.S.-registered and operate under part 129, then part 129, § 129.105 applies.
+Multiengine airplanes with nine or fewer seats in scheduled operations under part 135 must comply with part 135, § 135.422.
 Airplanes not used to conduct operations under these parts of 14 CFR are not subject to aging airplane inspections and records reviews.
-The Aging Airplane Safety Rule also does not apply to an airplane operated between any point within the state of Alaska and any other point within the state of Alaska.
+The Aging Airplane Safety Rule also does not apply to an airplane operated between any point within the state of Alaska and any other point within the state of Alaska. - c.
+Due Date for Inspections and Records Reviews.
+After the operator determines which of its airplanes the Aging Airplane Safety Rule affects, he or she should see Figure 2, Decision Logic-Initial Inspections and Records Review Due Date, to determine when each airplane's initial inspection and records review is due.
+Although the aging airplane inspection and records review is only required after an affected airplane's 14th year in service, the Aging Airplane Safety Rule requires airplanes past their 24th year in service as of December 8, 2003, to be inspected no later than December 5, 2007.
+This ensures ASIs inspect the oldest airplanes first and distribute the FAA's workload for initial inspections.
+For an airplane that has passed its 14th year in service, but not its 24th year in service as of December 8, 2003, an ASI must inspect the airplane no later than December 4, 2008.
+An airplane that has not passed its 14th year in service must have its first aging airplane inspection and records review within 5 years after the start of its 15th year in service.
+In all cases, subsequent inspections and records reviews are required at no more than 7-year intervals after the initial inspection and records review.
+The Aging Airplane Safety Rule prohibits persons from operating an affected airplane under parts 121, 129, and 135, unless the airplane has undergone the required inspection and records review.
+However, an operator could still operate an airplane under 14 CFR part 91 or part 125.